google/gsocguides/pages/student/11-communication_best_practices.md

 Some additional guidelines:

-* Include your real name in your IRC signature information.
+* Include your preferred name in your IRC signature information.
 * Never private-message (pm) someone that you don't know without first asking if it is OK in the public channel.
 * Read the topic before asking questions.
 * Stay on-topic for the channel.